aav0038/UBU-CHATBOT/docs/README.md

 # Description

 Chatbot which pourpose is to give an answer to all the questions that the students could have about how it works the end-of-degree project.
 It has two versions: for presential and online modalities.
 UBUChatbot is integrated in the Moodle plataform of the University and Slack.
-Currently only supports Spanish language
+Currently only supports Spanish.

 # Описание